sarah-antillia/Tiled-ImageMask-Dataset-Breast-Cancer/README.md

 <pre>
 1. Read a png image file in images folder of BCSS.
 2. Resize the width and height of the image to be a minimum integral multiple of 512 respectively.
-3. Save the resize image as a jpg file.
+3. Save the resized image as a jpg file.
 </pre>
 Processing for the json files in annotations folder:<br>
 <pre>